-Walking along the pristine coastline is one of the main attractions of this region.
+Walking along the pristine coastline is one of the main attractions of this region, made famous recently by the success of Poldark.
 There are many pretty coves, and one that is known as Priest’s Cove is recorded as having been in use since medieval times.
 Today it is used by a few fishermen and for the annual swimming races.
 Other nearby beaches and coves include Kenidjack, Gwynver Beach, Sennen Cove, Nanjizal, Portheras Cove, Porthgwarra and Porthcurno.

 The Tin Coast is a stretch of West Penwith coastline between Pendeen and St. Just.
 Part of the Cornish Mining World Heritage Site, mining took place here for over 2000 years.
 The region has been forever changed by its industrial past, scattered with ruined engine houses and chimneys.